SOLUTIONS

 It’s that simple.
 Once you’re ready, read on to find out how to make the best use of your digital TV menu.

-On a digital menu board, even more so than on a physical one, imagery is everything.
+On a digital TV menu board, even more so than on a physical one, imagery is everything.
 It captures customers’ attention by breaking up what would otherwise be a wall of text, awakening the senses as you show off your most aesthetic culinary options.

 That said, there is such a thing as too much imagery.
 Use your judgement to determine the optimum amount of imagery — the goal is for the visuals to compliment your menu, but not distract from it.